DominikaSzu/js30-1/README.md

 # js30-1

 This is the first of the Wes Bos Javascript30 Challenge.
+It's a keyboard which allows the User to play by clicking on A S D F G H J K L buttons.

 ## Code dependencies